HSO411 - OT Honours Proposal Ethics and Literature

-This unit is only available to students enrolled in H355 Bachelor of Occupational Therapy (Honours)
+This unit is only available to students enrolled in H455 Bachelor of Occupational Therapy (Honours)

 |Prerequisite:||HSO302, HSO303, HSO305, HSO306|

 This unit provides a broad understanding of occupational therapy in research situations.
 Students study research methods to a level of critical analysis and begin to build in their own personal frames of reference to the Occupational Therapy research process.
-It covers the selection and application of OT theoretical models, the use of occupation-based processes to problem solve, articulation of occupational goals related to occupational therapy research, reflect on personal approaches to research directions using clinical reasoning, time management, needs analysis, costing of projects, and marketing.
-Topics addressed in this unit include selecting and applying theoretical frameworks, developing research questions, planning and documentation, the research process, occupation-based reflective processes, reasoning and practice, personal frames of reference, professional communication and teamwork, management skills and knowledge, financial planning and implementation, and interdisciplinary, ethical and legal contexts of research and management.
-Teaching methods will include PBL case learning workshops, and profession specific skill and competency development.
+It covers the selection and application of OT theoretical models, the use of occupation-based processes to problem solve, articulation of occupational goals related to occupational therapy research, reflect on personal approaches to research directions using clinical reasoning, time management, needs analysis, and costing of projects.
+Topics addressed in this unit include selecting and applying theoretical frameworks, critiquing literature, writing a literature review, search literature for research, developing research questions, planning and documentation, the research process, occupation-based reflective processes, reasoning and practice, personal frames of reference, professional communication and teamwork, management skills and knowledge, ethical and legal contexts of research and management.
+Teaching methods will include PBL case learning seminars, and profession specific skill and competency development.

 Unit Fee Information

 All Commonwealth Supported Place (CSP), fee paying undergraduate and pre-2016 commencing students

 Unit fee information available soon

 2016 commencing International and full fee paying postgraduate domestic students